You are here

 Today, with more than 35 million infections worldwide, HIV continues to pose a significant and persistent threat to force protection and military readiness.
 What’s more, the disease undermines and affects the stability and security of many nation-states.

 MHRP is dedicated to bringing about an AIDS-free future through cutting-edge research aimed at developing an HIV vaccine and discovering a cure.
 Below are highlights of our milestones and achievements.

-2016 — Support Army development of Zika Purified Inactivated Virus (ZPIV) vaccine, which has shown efficacy in two rounds of preclinical testing and is scheduled to enter Phase 1 human testing in October.
+2016 — Support Army development of Zika Purified Inactivated Virus (ZPIV) vaccine, which has shown efficacy in two rounds of preclinical testing and entered Phase 1 human testing in October 2016.

 2016 — Began first-in-human Middle East Respiratory Syndrome (MERS) vaccine study at WRAIR using GLS-5300 vaccine, co-developed by Inovio Pharmaceuticals and GeneOne Life Science Inc.